• Skip to primary navigation

 Add salt, pepper, chopped garlic, and chicken stock (if using) and mix to combine.

-Place the pan on medium-high heat, partially cover the pot with a lid and bring to a boil.
-Reduce the heat and let the chicken simmer until fully cooked and the internal temperature register 165F/73C.
+Place the pan on medium-high heat, partially cover the pot with a lid and bring it to a boil.
+Reduce the heat and let the chicken simmer until fully cooked ( this can take about 15-20 minutes, depending on the size of the chicken) and the internal temperature registers 165F/73C.

 a pot containing two boneless chicken breasts covered with water placed on a gas cooker.

-Turn off the heat and remove the chicken from the broth and transfer on to a plate so that it doesn't continue to cook in the residual heat.
+Turn off the heat and remove the chicken from the broth and transfer it to a plate so that it doesn’t continue to cook in the residual heat.

 Leave the chicken to cool for about 5-10 minutes, shred, slice or cube and use as desired.
 Enjoy